 *to download videos, click play, then click the arrow on the upper right corner of the screen

-Ian is currently appear opposite Emmet Kirwan and Sarah Greene in the film version of DUBLIN OLDSCHOOL which was released in Irish cinemas in late June 2018.
+Ian recently appeared opposite Emmet Kirwan and Sarah Greene in the film version of DUBLIN OLDSCHOOL directed by Dave Tynan for Element Films which was released in Irish cinemas in late June 2018.
 Originally a two hander play which played to rave reviews in Dublin, across Ireland, and in the Soho Theatre and to sell out audiences in the National Theatre, the show has since toured internationally.
-Trailer for Dublin Oldschool here below:
+Trailer for Dublin Oldschool above.

-Ian most recently appeared in THE PLOUGH AND THE STARS directed by Sean Holmes which played the Lyric Hammersmithg and Gaiety Theatre Dublin following a tour of United States.
-He appeared in COMMON at the National Theatre, and will soon appear in COME ON HOME by Philip McMahon at the Abbey Theatre.
+Ian appeared in THE PLOUGH AND THE STARS directed by Sean Holmes which played the Lyric Hammersmith and Gaiety Theatre Dublin following a tour of United States.
+In 2018 he appeared in COMMON at the National Theatre, and went on to appear in COME ON HOME by Philip McMahon at the Abbey Theatre.

 Ian is still well known in Ireland for the four out of five seasons he appeared as Dean in multi-award winning drama LOVE HATE for RTE.
 Other film and television credits include Game of Thrones (HBO), The Clinic, Raw, The Wild Colonial Boy (TG4), Dorothy Mills (Mars Distribution), Shadow Dancer (BBC Films and Element Pictures), Standby (Black Sheep Productions) and Scratch (Warrior Films).